erikedin/Behavior.jl/docs/src/usage.md

 end
 ```

-The intention is that one place test resources in the `context` object.
+The intention is that one can place test resources in the `context` object.
 This is the same object that
 the scenario steps will receive as their `context` parameter, so any modifications to it will be
 visible in the scenario steps.
 The `scenario` parameter allows one to see which scenario is being executed, so test resources can